samicaza/SMSchatbot/README.md

 # SMSchatbot
 SMS chatbot built with Twilio SMS and IBM Watson Developer Cloud Conversation APIs

-This app demonstrates how chatbot services, such as IBM Watson's Developer Cloud Conversation, can be deployed through SMS using the Twilio Programmable SMS API.
+This app demonstrates how chatbot services, such as IBM Watson's Developer Cloud Conversation, can be deployed with SMS using the Twilio Programmable SMS API.

 How to set up: